Satham Podathey: Cast

+Production

+When Vasanth met doctor Priya Kannan, she spoke about a deceased man suffering from impotency who tortured his wife and while attending as guest for Alcohol Anonymous center, he was deeply moved by the people who spoke about alcoholism affecting their life.
+He made a screenplay out of these two incidents.

 Soundtrack

 Director Vasanth teamed up with composer Yuvan Shankar Raja again for the musical score after creating Poovellam Kettuppar (1999).
 The soundtrack, of Satham Podathey, featuring 5 tracks overall, was released on 14 June 2007 at the Kamarajar Arangam.
 A live concert was conducted by Yuvan Shankar Raja, playing all the songs on stage, whereas the five songs were released by five music directors each.